-Sigma discontinues the 100-300 f/4.
-Time to call upon Nikon for an affordable 400 and 500.
+Sigma discontinues the 100-300mm f/4.
+Time to call upon Nikon for an affordable 400 and 500 mm

-| Sigma APO HSM 100-300 mm f/4D IF EX |
+Sigma APO HSM 100-300 mm f/4D IF EX |

-In spite of the widespread clamor among Nikon wildlife photographers for semi professional long lenses in the USD 1.000-3.000 price bracket, the mayor manufacturers are still unwilling to listen.
+In spite of the widespread clamor among Nikon wildlife photographers for semi professional long lenses in the USD 1.000-2.000 price bracket, the mayor manufacturers are still unwilling to listen.

-A sad example is the recent discontinuation of the excellent APO HSM 100-300 mm f/4D EX Sigma, which - at the time of writing - continues to sell for about USD 1.200 on Amazon.
+A sad example is the recent discontinuation of the excellent APO HSM 100-300mm f/4D EX Sigma which, at the time of writing, continues to sell for about USD 1.200 on Amazon.
 For current pricing, click here, for my review here.

 In combination with the APO 1.4x EX Sigma tele-converter (± USD 235) it turns into a 420 mm lens on FX, with a 630 mm equivalent FoV on APS-C (DX) cameras, maintaining full AF capability at the loss of only one stop (f/4 becomes f/5.6).